dpla/ingestion3/README.md

 ```
 # Enrichment and Normalization

 All successfully mapped records are run through a series of text normalizations and enrichments.
-The text normalizations are comprehensive and at least some are run over every field.
+Almost every field is normalized in some fashion and some field are subject to a more robust set of normalizations.
 The enrichments are limited to a specific set of fields.

-### Text normalizations
+## Text normalizations

 For a comprehensive view of the normalizations that are run please see [this code](https://github.com/dpla/ingestion3/blob/develop/src/main/scala/dpla/ingestion3/enrichments/normalizations/StringNormalizations.scala) but these normalizations are run over almost every field in every class.
 - `deduplication` - Only unique values are propagated to the index
 - `stripHTML` - Removes any HTML markup in the text
 - `reduceWhitespace` - Reduce multiple whitespace values to a single and removes leading and trailing white space

-#### Class and field specific normalizations
+### Class and field specific normalizations
 These normalizations are run over all instances of the specified class

-##### sourceResource
+#### sourceResource
 *format*
 - `capitalizeFirstChar` - Find and capitalize the first character in a given string